mgussekloo/laravel-facet-filter/README.md

 	{
 		return [
 			[
-				'fieldname' => 'color' /* Model property from which to get values */ ],
+				'fieldname' => 'color' // Model property from which to get values ],
 			[
+				'title' => 'Size', // The title will be used for the parameter.
-				'fieldname' => 'sizes.name' /* Use dot notation to get the value from related models. */ ]
+				'fieldname' => 'sizes.name' // Use dot notation to get the value from related models.
+			]
 		]
 	}